lmbek/NineNineFive/README.md

 If you have any name suggestions for the project, please let me know by leaving an issue or sending me a message on LinkedIn.

 ## About me
-28 Year Old Software Architect and Developer from Denmark living in Grenaa.
+Software Architect from Denmark living in Grenaa.
 Im the CEO of Beksoft ApS, a software development startup that focuses on webbased technology.
 We make products on terms of software and also do IT Consultancy Services. <br> I want to contribute to other peoples project and im even willing to help for free on occasions, please let me know if you need assistance.

 ## Specialities
 I prefer developing in Go because of it's simplicity and good scaling.
 It's a good general programming language, that can be used in many different domains. <br>